Inside: With no access to public water, a cistern, or a well, our family has an unusual perspective on how to save water in daily life.

 Several years ago, and after much searching, we found a house that seemed perfect for our family.
 It was in a quiet area and had a barn (a must for me!).
 We loved it!

 Before placing an offer on the home, we had an inspection done.
 We learned that the home wasn’t on a public water supply, but it had a cistern and a well.
 This didn’t concern us too much.
-In fact, I thought we were going to be saving on our water bill because we could get it naturally and wouldn’t have to pay for it.
+In fact, I thought we’d be saving on our water bill because we could get it naturally and wouldn’t have to pay for it.

 Our Unusual Water Situation

 We certainly aren’t the only people in our situation, but it is still pretty unusual.
-We own 2 large 1,000-gallon tanks that live in our basement.
+We have two large 1,000-gallon tanks that live in our basement.
 When the water approaches the bottom of the tanks, we call our “water guy”, who hauls us a dump truck load of water to refill them.

-We can physically watch our water drain as we use it.
+We can actually watch our water drain as we use it.
 That gives us a strong desire to save our water whenever we can.
 Well, that and the amount of money we have to pay our water guy to haul to us every couple of weeks or so.
-(The expense of keeping up with truck maintenance when it hauls such unstable loads adds to the bill.)
+(The expense of keeping up with truck maintenance, gas, and more adds to the bill.)

 Because our water guy charges by the truckload rather than the gallon, we have to empty our tanks nearly to the bottom before we can refill them.
 This gives us a strange mix of saving every drop of water we can for weeks at a time, only to be followed by a day where we have to use up all of the water in the house to make the most of our money.

 So once I call the water guy and find out what time he will deliver, it’s a race to empty every drop of water from the tanks before he comes to refill them.